CircleOfNice/CoreWorker/README.md

 ## Wait until process has finished
 If you rather want to wait until a process is finished, you can achieve this with the following exmaple:
-This time we want to copy a given file, named "/path/to/file" with the "cp"-command into a new location "/newLocation/copiedFile".
+This time we want to copy a given file, named "/path/to/file" with the "cp"-command into a new location "/newLocation/copiedFile" and wait until this operation has finished:

 ```js
 import { process } from "core-worker";